epiharvey/fuzzy-shame/README.md

     number of builds to keep.
 7. Under `Source Code Management` select `Git`
     The repostiory location is `git://github.com/epiharvey/fuzzy-shame`
-    Go to QA to get the repository cridentials.
+    See Ian Harvey in QA to get the repository cridentials.
+Bring a USB drive.
 8. Run a build to ensure that everything is set up correctly.

 ####<a name="312-notes"></a>[3.1.2] Notes####